Secure Set-based State Estimation for Safety-Critical Applications under Adversarial Attacks on Sensors: Attack Detection, Identification, and Filtering

 there is at least one sensor that is compromised at time~$k$. \end{prop} \begin{proof} We prove the proposition by showing its logical equivalence: `no sensor is compromised' implies `\eqref{eq:attack-detection-suff-cond} does not hold.'
 Since for every $h\in\mathbb{Z}_{[1,n_\mathsf{J}]}$, the system is redundantly observable through every subset $\mathsf{J}_h$ of sensors with $|\mathsf{J}|=c_\mathsf{J}$.
 If no sensor is compromised, then, by Theorem~\ref{thm:safe-agreement}, we have that, for every $h\in\mathbb{Z}_{[1,n_\mathsf{J}]}$, the agreement set $\mathcal{I}_k^h$ contains the true state $x(k)$.
 Therefore, $\mathcal{I}_k^1 \cap \dots \cap \mathcal{I}_k^{n_\mathsf{J}} \neq \emptyset$. \end{proof}

-The above proposition shows that whenever the estimated set contains more than one constrained zonotopes that are disjoint, there has to be at least one sensor that is compromised.
+The above proposition shows that whenever the estimated set contains more than one disjoint agreement set, there must be at least one compromised sensor.
 Once the attack is detected, the system operator can take necessary measures to secure the system and bring it to safety.
 If the attacker wants to stay stealthy, they must design attack signals that ensure that all the agreement sets yield a non-empty intersection.
 In the next subsections, we show that the magnitude of such a stealthy attack has to be sufficiently small.